 A GBP Monese account can also be topped up with small amounts of cash at UK post offices. (fees and limits may apply – see table below).

 You can also top up a Euro Monese account with cash using Paysafecash at many Payzone points in shops all over Ireland.
-Fees may apply but the most you will pay is 2.5%
+Fees and limits apply

 There are 3 different levels of account with Monese

-- SIMPLE account has no monthly fees (A one-off €4.95 card delivery charge.)
+- Starter account has no monthly fees (A one-off €4.95 card delivery charge.)

 - Classic Account £5.95 or €5.95 per calendar month charge.